-The World Federation of the Deaf (WFD) was formed 65 years ago in 1951, making it one of the oldest international organisations of people with disabilities in the world.
-With their focus on protecting and helping deaf people all around the world that communicate via British Sign Language (BSL) and Sign Languages around the world whilst also offering help and advice to friends and family.
+The World Federation of the Deaf (WFD) was formed 65 years ago in 1951, making it one of the oldest international organisations for people with disabilities in the world.
+With their focus on protecting and helping deaf people all around the world, they communicate via British Sign Language (BSL) and Sign Languages around the world whilst also offering help and advice to friends and family.

 WFD is a non-governmental organization that operates internationally, aiming to promote the Human Rights of Deaf people worldwide.
 They work closely with the United Nations and various UN agencies such as the World Health Organization (WHO).
 WFD provides expert advice on deaf issues and matters in its relationships with other international organisations.